- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 4. For SEO Benefits, Don’t Just Copy-and-Paste Verbatim

-When repurposing blog content for long-text content platforms like Medium and Quora, to get advantages for SEO (and avoid disadvantages) don’t just copy and paste your blog post word for word.
+When repurposing blog content for SEO purposes onto long-text content platforms like Medium and Quora, don’t just copy and paste your blog post word for word.

-While you can point back to your original blog post from the repurposed content, and hope that Google recognizes it as the original, it’s not guaranteed that it will do so.
+While you can point back to your original blog post from the repurposed content, and hope that Google recognizes it as the original, it’s not guaranteed to do so.

 So What Should You Do?